DFE-Digital/bat-design-history/app/posts/find-teacher-training/2024-06-18-improving-course-pages.md

 ![Screenshot of international candidates section of the course page](international-candidates-before.png)

-Information was presented to everyone that may only be relevant the first time, and not when they are trying to compare courses, such as information about the provider and accredited provider.
+Information was presented to everyone that may only be relevant the first time they view a page, and not when they are trying to compare courses, such as information about the provider and accredited provider.

 ![Screenshot of accredited provider section of the course page](about-accredited-provider.png)

-The list of school placements are sometimes very long.
+The list of school placements was sometimes very long.

 ![Screenshot of the list of school placements on the course page](school-placements-before.png)